 Steelers this week.
 His two interceptions were dynamic plays, that displayed his intelligence

 Prior to this year the team likely planned their future around Ramsey.
 His rookie contract ends

-after the next season when he may become the most highly compensated defensive back in the
+after the next season and he could become the most highly compensated defensive player in the

 Over the last six months, as Ramsey’s outbursts increased, the team may have recalculated its